Malevolent Creation: History

 Malevolent Creation signed a worldwide record deal with Century Media Records in 2014.
 Their 12th studio album, Dead Man's Path, was released in October 2015.
 In September 2016, it was reported that the band had broken up following the cancellation of their upcoming U.S. tour, and departure of their long-time bassist Jason Blachowicz.
 Phil Fasciana is the only remaining member left.
 In November 2017, it was announced that Malevolent Creation had returned with a new lineup and an upcoming album to be released next year.
 Original vocalist Bret Hoffmann died from colon cancer on July 7, 2018, at the age of 51.

-After the death of Hoffman, Fasciana continued with the band and they recorded their 13th studio album, known as The 13th Beast, with a whole new lineup, including Josh Gibbs on bass, Lee Wollenschlaeger on lead guitar and vocals, and Phillip Cancilla on drums.
+After the death of Hoffman, Fasciana continued with the band and they recorded their 13th studio album, known as The 13th Beast, with a whole new lineup, including Josh Gibbs on bass, Lee Wollenschlaeger on guitar and vocals, and Phillip Cancilla on drums.
 The album was released on January 18, 2019, through Century Media Records.